Florida State football recruiting: News, offers, commitments, prospects

-Welcome to the 19th edition of the ongoing 2022 recruiting discussion!
-FSU is past the midway point of the season and it looks like the Miami game will be the next attempt at having a big visitor list.
+Welcome to the 20th edition of the ongoing 2022 recruiting discussion!
+FSU is fresh off a tremendous win against Miami on the field and perhaps an even bigger victory off the field, as plenty of top-notch talent was in attendance to watch the ‘Noles beat FMFFM.
 As of today, the 2022 class is sitting at 16 commitments and owns a composite national team ranking of No. 13 (and is currently the 3rd best class in the ACC, just behind the Clemson Tigers and UNC Tar Heels).

 Who will be the next to visit, commit, or decommit?
 As always, head below for all the links to our recruiting content, check out the comment section to keep up to date on the latest Florida State Seminoles football recruiting news, and be sure to post any questions, mocks, or comments you have.